7asanmakki/CineBase/CineBase/README.md

 - **Hasan Makki** – Project lead, frontend, API integration, UI/UX

 ---

 ## 📝 Notes

 - **Dark mode only:** The app always uses dark mode for a cinematic experience.
-- **Brand colors:** Red, white, and black are used throughout for a cohesive look.
+- **Brand colors:** Black and blue are used throughout for a cohesive look.
-- **No light mode or theme toggle:** The toggle has been removed for simplicity.
 - **Trailers:** YouTube trailers are embedded when available.
 - **Favorites:** Persisted in localStorage for a personal touch.
+- **Optimized Search:** You can search with your language, search with filter by year, and search with suggestions.
+- **Favorites:** Persisted in localStorage for a personal touch.
 - **Blacklist:** Adult and unwanted content is filtered out for safety.

 ---

+> Built with ❤️ for movie lovers.